TanStack/table/docs/api/core/column-def.md

 accessorKey?: string & typeof TData
 ```

-> ⚠️ While column defs _are_ just objects and this is a valid option, you should probably be using the [`table.createDataColumn()` utility](../guide/tables.md) instead, which will provide much better type safety and autocomplete.

 The key of the row object to use when extracting the value for the column.

 ### `accessorFn`